By David P. Diaz, Ed.D.

 Socrates: And what of the objectivity of science?
 Wouldn’t the absence of free will undermine the scientific disciplines?

-Socrates: It appears that science is based on the notion of free will.
-The freedom to choose one method of examining data over another, one statistic over another, one observation method over another, etc. Scientists don’t think twice about whether they have free will when they are writing up the results of their research.
-I’ve never seen the following assumption written into any research article; “I do not have free will and therefore all my conclusions are determined.”
+Socrates: Science is based on the notion of free will: the freedom to choose one method of examining data over another, one statistic over another, one observation method over another, etc. When writing up their research results, scientists don’t think twice about whether they have free will.
+I’ve never seen the following assumption in any research article; “I do not have free will, and therefore, all my conclusions are determined.”
 For indeed, any such claim would undermine objectivity.
-As a matter of fact, the clear if unspoken assumption among scientists is that we have free will.
+The clear, if unspoken, assumption among scientists is that we have free will.
 How can this be explained?

 Bixby: My only answer would be to assert, as I did earlier, a slightly weaker form of determinism.
-Perhaps mind is somehow separate from matter and we do have some level of libertarian freedom.
-Perhaps physical processes are required to generate mind, but then something else comes into play.
-Something that is responsible for either freedom of choice, or mind, or both.
+Maybe the mind is somehow separate from matter.
+If so, then perhaps we do have some level of libertarian freedom.
+It may be that physical processes are required to generate the mind, but then something else comes into play—something like freedom of choice, an immaterial mind, or both.

-Bixby: Yes, well, I do see your point, but, obviously, moral decisions are common to all humans and therefore there must be some manner of allowing for moral and ethical decisions to be made.
-Otherwise, how are we to explain such examples of exemplary restraint and apparent good deeds if the determinist has no ability to make free moral decisions?
+Bixby: Yes, well, I do see your point, but obviously, moral decisions are common to all humans, and therefore, there must be some manner of allowing for moral and ethical choices.
+Otherwise, how can we explain such examples of exemplary restraint and apparent good deeds if the determinist cannot make free moral decisions?

-Socrates: Well, one could simply assert that God is the source of good, that he has bestowed upon man the sovereignly given power to make moral choices freely, and that moral responsibility is our attempt to follow his moral standard.
-The notion of libertarian free will is certainly a less complex answer than proposing that impersonal matter caused mind and that event causation produced free will.
+Socrates: Well, one could simply assert that God is the source of all goodness, that he has endowed humans with the power to make moral choices freely, and that moral responsibility is our attempt to follow his moral standard.
+That God equipped humans with libertarian free will is undoubtedly a less complex answer than proposing that impersonal matter caused our minds and that event causation somehow produces free will.

-Bixby: Well, I am not ready to concede that just yet.
+Bixby: Well, I am not ready to concede the point just yet.

-Socrates: But let me remind you that, if we are determined, we must relinquish all claims to truth, rationality and morality.
-If our beliefs are caused by events, then they cannot be true in a logical sense.
-For how could any proposition be claimed true (or false) if we were determined to assert or believe it?
-Nor could any beliefs be rational because they would be the product of blind, irrational forces.
-Morality would become a mere suggestion because we would have no ability to choose otherwise.
+Socrates: Let me remind you that if our thoughts and actions are determined, we must relinquish all claims to truth, rationality, and morality.
+If events cause our beliefs, then they cannot be true in a strict sense.
+For how can any proposition be true (or false) if we are determined to assert or believe it?
+Indeed, how could any beliefs be rational if they are the product of blind, irrational forces?
+Wouldn’t moral decisions be inconsequential if we cannot choose otherwise?

-Bixby: Yes, it does seem difficult to believe in exclusive truth, rationality and morality if, indeed, we are determined.
+Bixby: Yes, it does seem difficult to believe in exclusive truth, rationality, and morality if, indeed, our thoughts and actions are determined.

-Socrates: Have you thought about how we could imprison anyone for violating moral codes or laws if they were determined in their actions?
+Socrates: Have you considered the ethical implications of imprisoning anyone for violating moral codes or laws in a deterministic world?

-Bixby: That is, indeed, a thorny issue.
+Bixby: Unfortunately, I have.
+Violations and punishment for breaking laws become thorny issues.
 If our actions are determined, crime and punishment are ultimately arbitrary.

-Socrates: I assert then, that libertarian free will (i.e., agent caused action) represents what most of us already believe intuitively; that humans are free to act and can initiate new causal chains for which we are always truly responsible.
-We are not slaves to fate, causality, or science, but are free to choose our destinies.
+Socrates: I assert, then, that libertarian free will (i.e., agent-caused actions) represents what most of us believe intuitively: Humans are free to act and can initiate new causal chains for which we are always genuinely responsible.
+We are not enslaved to fate, causality, or science but can freely choose many of our actions.
 So, do you still not believe in libertarian free will?

-Bixby: I for one desperately want to believe in free will and to think that I am free in that regard.
-And to a great extent I live my life as if I do have free will.
-But, my naturalistic and deterministic worldview prevents my believing in your version of free will.
+Bixby: I desperately want to believe in free will.
+Moreover, I mostly live my life as if I have libertarian free will.
+But my naturalistic, deterministic worldview prevents me from believing in your version of free will.

 Grasso, D., E-mail correspondences to author, July 26, 2017; August 16, 2017.